 Hemorrhoids to cancer of the colon, rectum, and anus are among the conditions that all of our colon and rectal surgeons specialize in treating.
 Screenings, diagnostic testing, and minimally invasive surgery are all included in the services.

 The term “corneal disease” covers a broad spectrum of disorders that can harm the cornea, the transparent layer covering the outside of the eye.

 These ailments, including infections, dry eye, illnesses, and structural issues, are identified and treated by their cornea surgeon.

 Cosmetic services provide several clinical personnel and medical professionals at the polyclinic to help you look and feel your best.
 These cover nonsurgical procedures like hair removal and wrinkle reduction to various types of plastic surgery.

-At registration, you do not have an appointment will give an approximate time slot to see.
-Before the anticipated time consultation, you can wait in the clinic or go back.
-If you experience a medical emergency, such as shortness of breath, a fever, or chest pain, let our staff know they will help you away.
+At registration, if you do not have an appointment, you will be given an approximate time slot to see a doctor.
+You can wait in the clinic or return before the anticipated time for your consultation.
+If you experience a medical emergency, such as shortness of breath, a fever, or chest pain, please let our staff know, and they will assist you right away.

 The polyclinics offer other discounts or subsidies in addition to consultation costs.
-Of course, polyclinics can afford to be more generous with the amount medication they give because it is less expensive there.
+Of course, polyclinics can afford to be more generous with the amount of medication they give because it is less expensive there.
 Because private clinics are still in business to make a profit, they might recommend a more expensive drug to you so they can get a commission.
 When they recommend you to hospitals, polyclinics receive discounted medical care.
-When compared to private facilities, this could be a significant difference.
-The consultation charge, for instance, is $90 if a private clinic sends you to a hospital.
+This could be a significant difference when compared to private facilities.
+For instance, the consultation charge is $90 if a private clinic refers you to a hospital.